-- The PJM Reliability Engineer will coordinate with the TO and MOC in making MVAR output step changes with the testing unit. - If the testing must be cancelled or rescheduled, PJM Reliability Engineer will contact the MOC and TOsas soon as possible. - The PJM Reliability Engineer will coordinate the implementation of the exit strategy with the MOC and TOs, if required. - The PJM Reliability Engineer will coordinate all actions and communications between the MOC and TOs
+- If the testing must be cancelled or rescheduled, PJM Reliability Engineer will contact the MOC and TOs as soon as possible. - The PJM Reliability Engineer will coordinate the implementation of the exit strategy with the MOC and TOs, if required. - The PJM Reliability Engineer will coordinate all actions and communications between the MOC and TOs.